 - Do not move birds showing signs of respiratory problems, or birds from flocks with significantly increased mortality, from the farm.
 Have any flocks with birds showing signs of respiratory problems examined by the State Veterinarian or a designee.
-Birds shall not be moved from an infected or exposed flock until at least 21 days after the acute phase of the infection has concluded, as determined by the RI DEM Division of Agriculture (DAG). - Within the Controlled Zone all flocks that are not depopulated must be virusdetection tested (PCR or virus isolation).
-The date of sample collection must be within 7 days prior to any potential movement.
-If they are headed for slaughter, - Collect tracheal/oropharyngeal swabs for virus detection testing from fifteen (15) birds representative of the flock.
-Take swab samples from any dead or sick birds first, and then swab other birds to collect 15 swabs. - If there are fewer than 15 birds in the flock, collect samples from all birds. - Refer to the guidelines for collection and submission of samples included in this document. - Poultry within the Controlled Zone cannot be moved without written permission of the State Veterinarian, and no request for a permit will be considered without a copy of negative virus detection test results (samples collected within 7 days prior to movement).
+Birds shall not be moved from an infected or exposed flock until at least 21 days after the acute phase of the infection has concluded, as determined by the RI DEM Division of Agriculture. - Within the Controlled Zone all flocks must be virus detection-tested (PCR or virus isolation).
+The date of sample collection must be within 7 days prior to potential movement.
+If they are NOT headed for slaughter, - Collect tracheal/oropharyngeal swabs for virus detection testing from thirty (30) birds representative of the flock.
+Take swab samples from any dead or sick birds first, and then swab other birds to collect 30 swabs. - If there are fewer than 30 birds in the flock, collect samples from all birds. - Refer to the guidelines for collection and submission of samples included in this document. - Poultry within the Controlled Zone cannot be moved without written permission of the State Veterinarian, and no request for a permit will be considered without a copy of negative virus detection test results (samples collected within 7 days prior to movement).